WinFF/winff/trunk/ winff --username bggmtt/README.txt

 WinFF is a GUI for the command line video converter FFmpeg.

-Get the latest ffmpeg builds from http://ffmpeg.mplayerhq.hu/
+Get the latest ffmpeg builds and source from http://ffmpeg.mplayerhq.hu/